Varunmargam/My_Blogs/clmjfq28t000i0amr94gcdvut.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1694710049792/8724f27c-ed8e-4c1d-ba5a-734bdc953f81.png align="center")

+You can also try to access it on the browser using the same IP, make sure you allow the inbound traffic at `port 30007` ( `https://<NodeIP>:<nodePort>` on the browser )

-Now, let's try to access the application externally using a public IP with LoadBalancer service.
+Now, let's try to access the application using a public IP with LoadBalancer service making it accessible for external users.

 `Step 16`: Delete the **NodePort** service using `kubectl delete svc <service_name> -n <namespace>`: